wso2/docs-ei/en/micro-integrator/docs/develop/using-wire-logs.md

 logger.synapse-transport-http-wire.level=OFF
 ```

-The wire logs can be enabled by changing the log level.
-The log level can be either updated in the file itself or via MI CLI.
-When updating the log level directly in the log4j2.properties file a server restart is required.
+Wire logs can be enabled by changing the log level to DEBUG.
+The log level of a running MI instance can be changed via the CLI by using the command below.
+Please note that updating the entry in the log4j2.properties file directly without the use of the CLI requires a server restart for the changes to be reflected.
 Using the MI CLI the configurations can be dynamically updated and does not require a server restart.

 Use the following command in CLI to set the log-level of synapse-transport-http-wire to DEBUG,